etendosoftware/docs/docs/products/etendo-classic/user-guide/general-setup/application.md

 - **Active**: To select if this application version is active or not.
 - **Is Development**: This check defines that this version is in development that can be deployed locally.

-Finally you have to configure this application in the [Role Configuration](/docs/products/etendo-classic/user-guide/general-setup/security/#dynamic-app)
+Finally, configure this application in the [Role Configuration](/docs/products/etendo-classic/user-guide/general-setup/security/#dynamic-app).

 ## Currency